 Work delivered under PROPER includes the expansion of the electronic monitoring and reporting on long line fishing – work that will improve both the accuracy of reporting (compared to traditional surveys, paper logbooks and observers counting what fish vessels are catching and tossing back).
 This work will improve the safety of those working as Observers – critical work given how prone to illegal activity long line fishing can be.

-The first phase of the US$74 million Pacific Islands Regional Oceanscape Program is supported through a US$68m grant from the World Bank’s International Development Association (IDA), the World Bank’s fund for the world’s most in-need countries, together with a US$6m grant from the Global Environment Facility.
+The first phase of the US$74 million Pacific Islands Regional Oceanscape Program is supported through a US$68m grant from the World Bank’s International Development Association (IDA), the World Bank’s fund for the world’s most in-need countries, together with a US$6 million grant from the Global Environment Facility.